jepainter/MilestoneProject1/README.md

 ### Code
 - Audio-players: Code was adapted from [HTML.com](https://html.com/attributes/audio-src/) in order to play audio files.
 - Video-players: Code was adapted from [StackOverflow](https://stackoverflow.com/questions/19664622/disable-html5-video-autoplay) in order to play video, without autostart.
+- Modals: Code for fixing and making content scrollable was adapted from [StackOverflow](https://stackoverflow.com/questions/10476632/how-to-scroll-the-page-when-a-modal-dialog-is-longer-than-the-screen)

 ### Media
 - The photos, video and audio files used in this site were provided from CodeInstitute as part of the assets made available for the project.
 It is used purely for educational purposes.